diegulog/Wbikes/README.md

 - **InfoController**: Shows relevant information of the application and allows the user to change cities.

 The application uses CoreData to store Cities and their stations.
-All API calls are executed in seconds and updated data is stored in each query using CoreData.
+All API calls are executed in background and updated data is stored in each query using CoreData.

 **Testing The App:**